 French cyclists use it

 Although it is only a supposition that salbutamol is being used as a doping agent, there is evidence that the French Cycling Federation, at least, consider it a possibility.
-Many prominent cyclists, including a well known Tour de France winner, have tested positive for salbutamol in France, where it is not allowed to be taken by athletes in any form.
-This raises many questions e.g. how unified are the international doping regulations, how much salbutamol an asthmatic athlete should be allowed to take, and whether the route by which a drug is taken can be detected.
+Many prominent cyclists, including a well-known Tour de France winner, have tested positive for salbutamol in France, where it is not allowed to be taken by athletes in any form.
+This raises many questions, e.g. how unified the international doping regulations are, how much salbutamol an asthmatic athlete should be allowed to take, and whether the route by which a drug is taken can be detected.

 It seems hard to believe that some of the world's top endurance athletes are also asthmatics.
-The conclusion must be that some endurance athletes are using ß-agonists as ergogenic aids, and when they are caught they produce evidence from their doctors to say they are asthmatic.
-Clenbuterol previously proved so popular because it worked and it was considered as a safe alternative to anabolic steroids.
-Similarly, salbutamol seems to have quite potent ergogenic qualities but not, apparently, when taken in an aerosol spray.
+The conclusion must be that some endurance athletes are using ß-agonists as ergogenic aids, and when they are caught, they produce evidence from their doctors to say they are asthmatic.
+Clenbuterol previously proved so popular because it worked, and it was considered a safe alternative to anabolic steroids.
+Similarly, salbutamol seems to have quite potent ergogenic qualities but not when taken in an aerosol spray.
 To produce an ergogenic effect, ß-agonists need to be taken in a different manner, such as injection.